release-engineering/retasc/README.md

 ## Validate Rule Files

-The ReTaSC project includes a validator to ensure that rule files are correctly formatted and adhere to the expected schema `validator/schemas/rules_schema.yaml`.
+The ReTaSC project includes a validator to ensure that rule files are correctly formatted and adhere to the expected schema (see the section below).

 Example of validating a rule file with CLI: